radiosound-com/makerfabs-parallel-tft-lvgl-lgfx/README.md

 # LVGL + LGFX for MakerFabs 3.5" Parallel TFT ESP32-S2 and S3

-A simple project that puts all the LVGL demos together in esp-idf with the LovyanGFX driver
+A simple project that puts all the LVGL demos together in a simple esp-idf project with the LovyanGFX driver

 ## Credits